What Is A Seamless Monolithic Roof?

 The Evolving Roofing Industry

-Thanks to emerging technology, building owners and facility managers have turned away from inefficient and non-eco-friendly hot tar applications and moved to energy efficient, long-lasting, low VOC, and sustainable roofing materials.
+Thanks to our current technology – Building Owners and Facility Managers have turned away from inefficient environmentally unfriendly hot tar applications and moved to energy efficient, long lasting, low VOC, & sustainable roofing materials.

 Interestingly, most modern roofing materials still begin as a liquid.
 Sheet materials are created from liquids that are converted (via heat or chemical application or both) to a solid sheet of material.
 These formed materials are then trimmed, cured, and rolled into sizes that can be handled by crews during installation.
 These materials do not combine to create a monolithic (single) roof but are instead joined at their seams by a fastening system.
 Although these rolled roofing materials may be reinforced at the factory, a major drawback of this manufacturing and installation process are the numerous seams and joints that, predictably, create weak spots for water to penetrate the roofing system.